DFE-Digital/manage-teacher-training-applications-prototype/app/views/privacy/_content/zendesk-chat-privacy-notice.md

 becomingateacher@digital.education.gov.uk

-If we can’t resolve your issue or query, you have the right to raise it with the Information Commissioner's Office (ICO).
-You can visit their website here: Information Commissioner’s Office (ICO).
+If we can’t resolve your issue or query, you have the right to raise it with the [Information Commissioner's Office (ICO)](https://ico.org.uk/).

 ## Keeping our privacy policy up to date